dohyung97022/awsGuide/README.md

   * ### Use Case
     * Copy data from EMR/S3/DynamoDB into redshift
     * Use redshift with java JDBC to query
-    * Most common use case is Business inteligence
+    * Most common use case is Business intelligence
     * ![](images/redshift_use_case.PNG)